 If you had applied for a green card in the past based on your marriage to a U.S. citizen or lawful permanent resident, and that application was denied, it will be important to review the reasons for the denial before filing a new marriage-based green card application.

-If that earlier application was denied due to issues unrelated to fraud, such as insufficient evidence, lack of eligibility, inadmissibility, abandonment due to your failure to attend an interview, or because the marriage simply failed before your approval (for reasons not involving fraud), such reasons will not bar you outright from applying for future immigration benefits (though some could still negatively affect your future applications.).
+If that earlier application was denied due to issues unrelated to fraud, such as insufficient evidence, lack of eligibility, inadmissibility, abandonment due to your failure to attend an interview at USCIS or the consulate, or because the marriage simply failed before your approval (for reasons not involving fraud), such reasons will not bar you outright from applying for future immigration benefits.
+They could, however, still negatively affect your future applications, so you'll need to research the reason for the denial and find ways to overcome it.

-The best way to learn whether or not USCIS or another agency found fraud in your past visa application is to obtain a copy of its denial of your Form I-130 or Form I-485 application.
-If terms such as "sham marriage," "fraudulent marriage," or marriage "entered into for the sole purpose of circumscribing immigration law" are in the denial decision, then the immigration agency has made a conclusive finding of fraud.
+The best way to learn whether USCIS or another agency found fraud in your past visa application is to obtain a copy of its denial of your Form I-130 or Form I-485 application.
+If you see terms such as "sham marriage," "fraudulent marriage," or marriage "entered into for the sole purpose of circumscribing immigration law," that means a conclusive finding of fraud.

-To counter a fraud finding, you will need to demonstrate that the marriage was in fact not fraudulent in order to be granted a green card based on your new (or continued) marriage.
+To counter this, you will need to demonstrate that the earlier marriage was in fact not fraudulent in order to be granted a green card based on your new (or continued) marriage.
 You will need to show that the past marriage was a bona fide or real marriage.

-If you can't tell for sure whether there is a past finding of fraud in your record, you might still want to offer evidence that your past marriage was not fraudulent, just in case.
+If you can't tell for sure whether a past finding of fraud is in your immigration record, you might still want to offer evidence that the past marriage was bona fide, just in case.
 USCIS is supposed to make an independent determination of whether the past marriage was fraudulent based on any evidence before it (such as new evidence of the legitimacy of the marriage that you furnish with the new immigration petition).

-In many scenarios, USCIS restates its claims regarding marriage fraud from its denial decision on the past marriage-based application within its fact-finding on the new marital petition.
+In many scenarios, USCIS restates its claims regarding marriage fraud from its earlier denial within its fact-finding on the new marital petition.
 These claims are typically outlined in a document titled "Notice of Intent to Deny" (NOID), which USCIS issues after a review of the I-130 petition and any supporting evidence.
 For green card applicants applying from within the U.S., this normally occurs after the adjustment of status interview.

 You will be given a period of time after receipt of the NOID to rebut USCIS's claims and demonstrate that the past marriage was not fraudulent.

-There are some important pieces of evidence you will want to gather, and issues to address, in order to demonstrate that a past marriage was not fraudulent.
+There are some important pieces of evidence you will want to gather, as well as issues to address, in order to demonstrate that a past marriage was not fraudulent.
 These include:

 The above list is not exhaustive.
 USCIS handles each situation of alleged marriage fraud on an individual basis.